 ‘Agreement’ means the Australian Red Cross Lifeblood Northern General Enterprise Agreement 2023.

+‘Award’ means the Health Professionals and Support Services Award 2020.

 ‘Base Rate’ of pay means the minimum hourly rate an Employee is entitled to for their ordinary hours of work excluding superannuation, penalty rates, overtime, loadings, any applicable allowances, incentive-based payments and bonuses or any other separately identifiable amounts.